mongodb/specifications/source/auth/auth.rst

 When an authorization request is made and there is a valid cached response, the driver MUST use the cached response if it has not expired.

-The cached responses are tied to the principal name if given, and an id of the callback function, if possible in the driver's language.
+If the driver implements a global cache, the cache keys MUST include the principal name if given, and a hash of the callback function, if possible in the driver's language.
+A global cache should be preferred, to prevent multiple browser interactions in the case of an authentication code workflow.

+If the driver implements a cache per client, then the cache key MUST include the principal name if given.

-A cache will expire within 5 minutes of the ``expiresInSeconds`` time.
+A cache value will expire within 5 minutes of the ``expiresInSeconds`` time.
 If a cache value is found but has expired, the refresh callback will be called (if given) with the OIDCMechanismServerStep1 and original OIDCRequestTokenResult arguments, and it will return a new OIDCRequestTokenResult response.

 If there is no refresh callback and no current valid cached value, the request callback will be called.
 Multithreaded drivers MUST ensure that there is at most one concurrent call to either callback.